CaoAnda/CIFAR10-Pytorch/README.md

 | 2                  |**0.9169**|
 | 3                  | 0.915   |

+# Tuning hyper-parameter

+some tuning logs are recorded in [model_compare.csv](./model_compare.csv) and [logs](./logs)

+*analysis:*

+batch size (2, 4, 8, 16, 32, 64, 128):
+- Speed up the training;
+- The direction of gradient descent is more accurate

+learning rate: the speed of gradient descent, usually are (0.1, 0.01, 0.001, 0.0001).
+Many models use 5e-3 as their initial learning rate.

 # Conclusion

 From the experiment result, we can see our change on the model improves its performance.
 Due to its character of residual, I called it **`Res²Net`** for the model of 2 shortcut-level.